 6.1 Hobby License.
 The Hobby License is provided for single individuals (a natural person) doing non-commercial work.
 The Hobby License permits You to use the Service as an individual only.
 Any content and/or assets used or developed under a Hobby License can never be used or made available in any commercial product or service or any corporate products or services, without Quixel’s prior written consent.
 The usage of the Hobby License is paid for by Points, see definition in section 8 below.

 6.2 Freelancer License.
-The Freelancer License is provided for single self-employed individuals (a natural person) doing commercial workworks generating less than USD 100,000 per year in annual gross revenue (based on latest available completed fiscal year reporting).
+The Freelancer License is provided for single self-employed individuals (a natural person) doing commercial work generating less than USD 100,000 per year in annual gross revenue (based on latest available completed fiscal year reporting).
 The Freelancer License grants You the right to use the Service as an individual only.
 For the avoidance of doubt: A Freelancer License may not be used by a corporation, or a party with a turnover of USD 100,000 or more per year.
 Nor may a Freelancer License be used for projects with a total budget of USD 100,000 or more.
 Further, a Freelancer License may not be used for research and development, prototyping, testing etc. You must acquire a Studio License or a Prototype License etc. in order to do research and development, prototyping, testing etc. Please contact Quixel support for any licensing questions.
 The usage of the Freelancer License is paid for by Points, see definition in section 8 below.

 6.3 Indie License.
 The Indie License is for entities generating less than $100,000 per year in annual gross revenue (based on latest available completed fiscal year reporting) and employing a maximum of 10 employees.
 The Indie License grants usage rights for a single entity, and does not grant usage rights for affiliate companies, outsourcing partners, subsidiaries and/or entities that share the name but not the location of the parent entity.
 For the avoidance of doubt: an Indie License may only be used for development of self-published games and products and not for games and products developed for a third party, for example a publisher, distributor or any other third parties.
 The usage of the Indie License is paid for by Points, see definition in section 8 below.